capprogram/2021bootcamp/git-tutorial/00-contents.md

 Note `user.name` is not your GitHub username but rather your name.

 *(Our git tutorial assumes you will use nano as your editor.
-If you accidentally have another text editor, such as vi, set as your default and would like to switch to use nano, you can use the command `git config --global core.editor "emacs"`.
+If you accidentally have another text editor, such as vi, set as your default and would like to switch to use nano, you can use the command `git config --global core.editor "nano"`.
 Alternatively, to use emacs or some other plain text editor as your default, just type `git config --global core.editor "emacs"` (or the analogous command.)*

 You can check what you’ve done with